Northeast Woods Restoration Project

 - Restore and expand native plant communities in support of native wildlife and pollinators.

-Woodland Overlook and Seating
+Woodland Overlook

 At the heart of the newly restored Northeast Woods will be a spot for quiet reflection and to observe the surrounding woodland.
 The circular design is inspired by Jen Jensen, a Danish-born landscape architect of the late 19th and early 20th centuries.
 Jensen’s “council circles” featured stone seating arranged in a semi-circle around a central focal point, echoing the traditional gathering places of Native American tribes.
 Jensen’s adaptation aimed to create communal meeting spaces within the natural landscape, fostering open dialogue, moments of reflection, and connection with nature.